gymnasium/gym-custom-tutor-config/README.md

 tvm install v17.0.1
 ```

 1. Create a main directory to house your tutor configs (for example `your-home folder/dev/tutor/`), ideally one that you can find easily via CLI.
 ```
-mkdir
+mkdir ~/tutor
 ```

-1. Clone either the specific branch or the entire repo as determined by your needs.
+## Once per TVM project

+1. Create a new TVM project
+Please note the project title cannot include periods, lest TVM puke.
+In this case, TVM will automatically create a new directory for you.
 ```
-git clone --branch <branchname> --recursive <remote-repo-url> <dest-dir>
-# git clone -b gym.quince.1 --recursive https://github.com/gymnasium/gym-custom-tutor-config.git quince_1
+tvm project init quince_1 v17.0.1
 ```

 1. enter the directory: